 The yellow belt

-I am sure many of you know I have done so many martial arts within the past so I figured rather than talking about depressing matters, things in the news, politics or face rapping Xenomorphs I figured I would do a light-hearted article.
+I am sure many of you know I have done so many martial arts in the past so I figured rather than talking about depressing matters, things in the news, politics or face-rapping Xenomorphs I figured I would do a light-hearted article.

-This story dates back to when I was younger when I studied a martial art known as Tae Kwon Do from a local school.
-Tae Kwon Do is a Korean martial art that has a few core focuses and had a grading system that worked like this.
+This story dates back to when I was younger when I studied a martial art known as Tae Kwon Do at a local school.
+Tae Kwon Do is a Korean martial art with a few core focuses and a grading system that works like this.

 • White